soumikgh/docker-alpine-curl-git/README.md

 # docker-alpine-curl-git
-Alpine image with cURL and git
+Alpine image with cURL and git (and Brotli)